firstandthird/papertrail-search/README.md

-# Papertrail Searches Searches Chrome Extension
+# Omni Papertrail Chrome Extension

 Chrome extension to quickly access your Papertrail saved searches from the address bar.